zzgab/asseteer/README.md

 You pilot Asseteer from the `composer.json` file:

 - Declare the extenral files to download, as regular `require` dependencies.
-- Optionally define their specifics (URL to download) in the `packages` section.
+- Optionally define their specifics (URL to download) in the `repositories` section.
 - Then, configure the copy operations in the `extra` section.
 - Finally, invoke the `post-install-cmd` hook in `scripts` section.